FlyJingFish/ViewBindingPro/README-en.md

             classpath 'io.github.FlyJingFish.ViewBindingPro:viewbindingpro-plugin:1.0.2'
         }
     }
-    // 👇 Add this sentence to automatically "pre-configure" debugMode for all modules, if not, follow the second method of step 5 below apply plugin: "viewbinding.pro"
+    // // 👇Add this sentence to automatically set for all modules apply plugin: "viewbinding.pro"
     ```